canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/enable-the-livepatch-service/enable-the-livepatch-service.md

 Successfully enabled device.
 Using machine-token: <token>
 ```

-You can assure that the Livepatch service is working properly by running:
+You can ensure that the Livepatch service is working properly by running:

 ```bash
 canonical-livepatch status --verbose